richhaar/richhaar.com/blog/2021-10-03-understanding-type-coercion.md

 'Sun Oct 03 2021 15:57:16 GMT+0100 (British Summer Time)1'
 ```

-And if you do `now - 1`, the prefer-number algorithm will be used, converted the Date to a number and subtracting 1 from that:
+And if you do `now - 1`, the prefer-number algorithm will be used, converting the Date to a number and subtracting 1 from that:

 ```javascript
 > now - 1